yet-another-static-site-generator/yass/docs/user/configuration.md

 * StopServerOnError: can have true or false value, case-insensitive.
 Did command `server` should terminate if error occurred, during creating the site.
   Default value is `false` (don't terminate on error).
-* BrowserCommand - Full path to the command which will be used to start the web browser with index.html page of the site.
+* BrowserCommand: Full path to the command which will be used to start the web browser with index.html page of the site.
 String `%s` will be replaced by server URL.
 If this setting is `none`, the web browser will be not started, same as when the web server is disabled.
 Default value is `none`.
-* MonitorInterval - any positive number.
+* MonitorInterval: any positive number.
 How often (in seconds) the program should check for this site changes when working in server mode and regenerate the site if needed.
 Default value is `5.0`.
-* MonitorConfigInterval - any positive number.
+* MonitorConfigInterval: any positive number.
 How often (in seconds) the program should check for the site configuration changes when working in server mode and reconfigure the site if needed.
 Default value is `60.0`.
-* BaseURL - Base URL of the site.
+* BaseURL: Base URL of the site.
 It is needed mostly for creating sitemap and Atom feed, but you can use it as a normal the site tag.
 If your site will be available at `https://mysite.com/blog` then this will be your BaseURL.
   Default value is `http://localhost:8888`.
-* EnableSitemap - Did the program should create sitemap when creating the site.
+* EnableSitemap: Did the program should create sitemap when creating the site.
   Possible values are true or false (case-insensitive).
 Default value is `true` (create sitemap).
-* AtomFeedSource - Source which will be used for creating Atom feed of the site.
-Possible values are: `none` - don't create Atom feed, `tags` - create Atom entries from proper tags in .md files, `[filename]` - the path (related to the project directory path) to markdown file which will be used as a source of Atom feed (must have proper tags set inside).
-For more informations about Atom feed tags, please see section [Configuring Pages](pages.html).
+* AtomFeedSource: Source which will be used for creating Atom feed of the site.
+Possible values are: `none`: don't create Atom feed, `tags`: create Atom entries from proper tags in .md files, `[filename]`: the path (related to the project directory path) to markdown file which will be used as a source of Atom feed (must have proper tags set inside).
+For more information about Atom feed tags, please see section [Configuring Pages](pages.html).
 Default value is `none`.
-* AtomFeedAmount - Number of entries in the Atom feed (if it will be created, please see setting above).
+* AtomFeedAmount: Number of entries in the Atom feed (if it will be created, please see setting above).
-* Name - The name of the site which will be created.
+* Name: The name of the site which will be created.
 If you have enabled creating Atom feed then it is needed.
 Otherwise, you can use it as a normal template tag.
-* Language - The ISO 639-1 language code in which the site will be created.
+* Language: The ISO 639-1 language code in which the site will be created.
-* Author - the name of the author of the site.
+* Author: the name of the author of the site.
 If you have enabled creating Atom feed, then it is needed.
 Otherwise, you can use it as a normal template tag.
 Default value is `Jon Doe`.
-* AuthorEmail - the email address of the author of the site.
+* AuthorEmail: the email address of the author of the site.
 If you have enabled creating Atom feed, then it is needed.
 Otherwise, you can use it as a normal template tag.
 Default valuse is `jondoe@example.com`.
-* StartTagSeparator - any string which will be used as start mark for the templates tags.
+* StartTagSeparator: any string which will be used as start mark for the templates tags.
 You may want to change it, if you want to use templates from other static site generators.
 Default value is `{%`.
-* EndTagSeparator - any string which will be used as end mark for the templates tags.
+* EndTagSeparator: any string which will be used as end mark for the templates tags.
 You may want to change it, if you want to use templates from other static site generators.
 Default value is `%}`.
-* MarkdownComment - any string which will be used as a start mark for comments in parsed markdown files.
+* MarkdownComment: any string which will be used as a start mark for comments in parsed markdown files.
 Default value is `--`

 <a href="#top">^ Top</a>

 ## <a name="tags"></a>Project wide (global) tags

-Project configuration file can contains project wide (global) tags, which can be used on each page.
-For more informations about global tags, please see section [Templates Tags](tags.html).
+Project configuration file can contain project wide (global) tags, which can be used on each page.
+For more information about global tags, please see section [Templates Tags](tags.html).

 <a href="#top">^ Top</a>